ZupIT/beagle-docs/content/en/android/customization/loading-and-errors-treatment.md

 }
 ```

-See more details about each state:
+Check out more details about each state:

 * **Started:** Indicates that a server-driven component fetch has begun.
 * **Finished:** Indicates that a server-driven component fetch has finished.